J9-PT-IRONHACK-JAVA/TheUndefinedGuys-project1-UndefinedVSNull/README.md

 - It has a nont boring ASCII text-based menu

-- You can download your team from file
+- You can download your team from a file

 - You will see all the deads in the graveyard